How to properly taste whisky

 1. One person prepares (knows the whiskies)

-Pro tip: Often the "cheap" whisky tastes better than the expensive one – blind tastings are honest!
+Pro Tip: Often the "cheaper" whisky tastes better than the expensive one – blind tastings are honest!

-Do I have to be able to identify all the aromas?
+Do I have to recognize all the aromas?

 No!
-Even professionals can't recognize all the notes.
+Even professionals don't recognize all notes.
 Focus on 3-5 main aromas – that's perfectly sufficient.

 How many whiskies can I taste in a row?

 A maximum of 5-6 in one session.
-After that, your nose is "tired" and you can't taste anything anymore.
+After that, your nose is "tired" and you won't taste anything more.

-Should I spit out the whisky like at wine tastings?
+Should I spit out whisky like in wine tastings?

 For professional tastings: Yes.
-For recreational tastings: No. Whisky has less alcohol than wine tastings (where 20+ wines are tasted).
+For enjoyment tastings: No. Whisky has less alcohol than wine tastings (where 20+ wines are tasted).

 What is the ideal temperature?

 18-20°C (room temperature).
-Too cold mutes aromas, too warm intensifies alcohol.
+Too cold dampens aromas, too warm enhances alcohol.

 Can I drink whisky before a meal?